elvishew/xLog/README.md

 XLog.init(                                                 // Initialize XLog
-    config,                                                // Specify the log configuration, if not specified, will use new LogConfiguration.Builder().build() androidPrinter,                                        // Specify printers, if no printer is specified, AndroidPrinter will be used by default systemPrinter,
+    config,                                                // Specify the log configuration, if not specified, will use new LogConfiguration.Builder().build() androidPrinter,                                        // Specify printers, if no printer is specified, AndroidPrinter(for Android)/ConsolePrinter(for java) will be used. consolePrinter,
     filePrinter);
 ```
 For android, a best place to do the initialization is [Application.onCreate()](http://developer.android.com/reference/android/app/Application.html#onCreate()).